dhirajhimani/99-problems/README.md

+I have Forked this repo and concentrated on the Scala part and also have created branch solutions to the problem defined in master.
+How to help yourself:-

+1. Fork the repo
+2. Switch to `Solutions` branch
+3. Read the problem solve it, use TDD
+4. Compare the solution with already solved solution in the repo.
+5. You are ready to learn Scala in better way

 # Ninety-Nine Problems in Java 8, Scala, and Haskell

 This is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.